 Image via Nicola Bartoccelli on Facebook

-9. Cassowary – the murder bird
+9. Cassowary – The Murderer Bird

 A southern cassowary with glossy black feathers, vibrant blue and red skin on its head and neck, and a large helmet-like casque stares forward against a black background.